a

 A URL (colloquially termed a web address) is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.

-UX describes the emotions, attitudes and ease-of-use a person has when using a product or service.
-UX Design is the practice of using design to improve communication between a product and its user in order to enhance the user’s overall experience.
+User Experience describes the emotions, attitudes and ease of use a person has when using a product or service.
+UX Design is the use of design to improve communication between a product and its user to enhance the user’s overall experience.
+It is not simply about how something looks.
+In the context of transport, a good …

 v